Vanilagy/Binarify/README.md

 ```javascript
 var encodedMessage = signedInteger.encode(987654321);
 ```
 This will return the binary data stored in the **UTF-8** format, where every character encodes one byte (0-255).
 In this case, we get the string "ºÞh±".
-Passing this very string back into the same Object using the `.decode` method
+Passing this string back into the same Object using the `.decode` method
 ```javascript
 var decodedMessage = signedInteger.decode("ºÞh±");
 ```